 Financial Ratings assess capitalization, asset quality, management, earnings, and liquidity—often referred to as a ‘CAMEL’ assessment.
 The Aeris methodology evaluates financial strength and risk in the context of the community finance sector, and does not use statistically-generated benchmarks due to the limited size of the sector, the wide variety of business models and operating environments.

-Virginia Community Capital has been Aeries-rated since 2011.
-Our latest rating is three stars for impact and A+ for financial strength.
+Virginia Community Capital has been Aeris-rated since 2011.
+Our latest rating is three stars for impact and BBB+ for financial strength.

 B Corps meet the highest standards of verified social and environmental performance, public transparency, and legal accountability, and aspire to use the power of markets to solve social and environmental problems.